-How to be packaging and mailing CDs or DVD's safely.
+Your guide to packaging and mailing CDs and DVDs safely.

 Old wives tales, urban myths, some conspiracy theories, and guides to packaging and mailing CDs and DVD's safely, share a large element of fantastical thinking.
 With most packaging or mailing guides for CD's and DVD's, people have helpfully shared their experiences of making the process a whole lot less painful for THEM.
 The problem is, that often many pieces of advice in this area completely miss the point, or go about the whole thing in a very strange and haphazard way.
 Some even provide BAD advice, which will hurt YOUR business, and upset YOUR customers.

 As usual, Google provides a broad range of sources for advice on packaging and mailing CDs and DVDs.
 Here are some of the page one and two results that I found most interesting:

 - YouTube Video - A bubblemailer, custom assembled cardboard taped around the DVD.
 (Way thicker, heavier and overpackaged than is required.)

 - EBay Blog Post - Bubblewrap, bits of cardboard, and LOTS of stickytape.
 (Ineffective, time-consuming, and ugly as hell.)

 - Amazon Seller Forum Thread - Discussion around the use of Polymailers, Bubblewrap, BubbleMailers, cardboard, and more.
 (All of the sellers in this thread miss the point...)